David Robinson (New Zealand politician): Political career

 He was designated chairman of the Labour caucus committee on foreign affairs.
 He was surprised as he had no background expertise in this area and soon began to view the extensive caucus committee system as little more than a method to scatter the attention and energy of otherwise rebellious backbenchers.
 He was also on the electoral, energy, justice and social welfare caucus committees.

 At the 1990, he was defeated by Hamish MacIntyre, one of a number of losses contributing to the fall of the Fourth Labour Government.
 Robinson was unsurprised by their lack of success, but regarded the adoption of MMP as the most valuable response to the "Unbridled Power" of the Cabinet in a one-party government.

 Later activities

 He has since been active at a grass-roots level in the Green Parties of both New Zealand and Australia.
 Professionally, he has worked as a Social Worker and Mediator.

 Personal life

-He and his wife Sue, who was a women's advisory officer, had two daughters together.
+He and his wife Sue, a psychologist, have one child each from previous relationships, both of whom form part of their extended family along with 3 grandchildren.